 60 Summer Dates That Are Anything but Boring, from Stargazing to Oyster Shucking

 Snow is great and foliage is swell, but everyone knows that summer is the best time of year.
-The days are longer, layers of clothing have dwindled down to maxi dresses and sandals, and there are so many tasty summer beverages just waiting to cool you down.
+The days are longer, layers of clothing have dwindled down to tank tops and flip flops and there are so many tasty summer beverages just waiting to cool you down.
 And when it comes to you and your one-and-only, summertime means a plethora of options for having fun together.
 Check out these 60 ideas for summer dates that’ll keep the spark alive and your bond strong.
-Just remember to continue to follow local health and safety guidelines, including social distancing where appropriate.

 4. Play hooky

 We’re all about a summer staycation on a Tuesday.
 Order some food, relax in your backyard and just enjoy being in each other’s company.

 7. Try fishing